 5. She Continued to Work in Ecuador for Several Years after Jim’s Death

 After the death of the missionary men, some of their wives, including Elisabeth and daughter Valerie, continued to live among the Quechua.
-Along with Rachel Saint (the widow of the above-mentioned missionary pilot Nate Saint), Elisabeth learned the language of the people who had killed their husbands with the help of two Huaorani women.
+Along with Rachel Saint (the sister of the above-mentioned missionary pilot Nate Saint), Elisabeth learned the language of the people who had killed their husbands with the help of two Huaorani women.
 Eventually, one of the women, named Dayuma, returned to her people, which provided an opportunity for Elisabeth and Rachel to come and visit and then to live among the Huaorani.
 Amazingly, many Huaorani became Christians through their witness, and remain friendly to missionaries who still live among them (Source: Through Gates of Splendor).

 6. She Had One Daughter

 Elisabeth and Jim’s daughter Valerie was born in 1956, only ten months before Jim’s death.
 Valerie grew up in Ecuador for the first several years of her life.
 She attended Wheaton College and married Walter Shepherd, a pastor who had grown up in the Democratic Republic of Congo with missionary parents.
 They have eight children and have served in pastoral and missionary roles for over four decades.
 Recently, Valerie published Devotedly: The Personal Letters and Love Story of Jim and Elisabeth Elliot (Source: Elisabethelliot.org).